CricketBr/Crickets-Shorthand-Site/cr-shorthand-course-3.md

 If your book does not have enough material in each chapter to practice cold dictation, don't worry.
 You'll get to it.

 Do NOT write your own material at any speed until you finish reading the entire book.
 Writing outlines which will change when you learn more theory will slow you down in the long run.
-Practice makes Permanent, not Perfect.
+Practice does not make perfect, but it does make permanent.
 Only copy and build speed on correct shorthand.

 If your book says it is safe to write new material before finishing the theory, take that with a grain of salt.
 Later chapters might have better ways to write words you use often, and you'll have to unlearn the simpler methods.

 Some teachers say to write at "comfortable" or "uncomfortable" speeds.
 I prefer easy, difficult, and impossible.
 With a bit of practice, you will become comfortable at impossible speeds!

 ## Diary